mattloose/RUscriptsdocs/docs/install.md

 We provide two sets of scripts.
 The first set are "Offline" scripts.
 They do not require the Read Until API and so can be run on any platform.

 The second set (ONLINE scripts) absolutely require the API.
-For these *you must have minKNOW installed on the windows machine you are running this code on.*
+For these *you must have minKNOW installed on the windows machine you are running this code on.
+Note you should restart your machine after installing an update to minKNOW or installing minKNOW for the first time.*

 We assume that you are running these scripts on a windows machine with minKNOW installed.
 ONT install a version of python called Anaconda alongside minKNOW and this python version comes with some of the required packages for our scripts.
 Our scripts will also run on Linux or OSX but at this time we provide no explicit documentation to support this, however users confident with python and Unix should have no problems.